fscorrupt/awesome-stars/README.md

 ## Go

+- [gravitational/teleport](https://github.com/gravitational/teleport) - Protect access to all of your infrastructure.
 - [edoardottt/scilla](https://github.com/edoardottt/scilla) - Information Gathering tool - DNS / Subdomains / Ports / Directories enumeration
 - [datarhei/core](https://github.com/datarhei/core) - datarhei Core is management for FFmpeg processes without development effort.
 Whether your streaming has one viewer or a million, we have the tools to help you develop, deploy and manage any video proj
 - [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.